polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 create new modules, and contains a lot of things you're used to from a traditional IDE.
 It is also the natural extension of Magic's [endpoint generator](/dashboard/endpoint-generator/), since it allows you to edit the Hyperlambda endpoint files after Magic have generated your CRUD backend.
-Another important feature is its ability to help you when creating [workflows](/workflows/).
+Another important feature is its ability to help you create [workflows](/workflows/).

 ![Editing a file in Hyper IDE](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-hyper-ide-2.jpg)